HalleneE/Algebirc/README.md

 - Provable iO: Security guarantees are computational and heuristic, not formal
 - Side-channel resistance: No protection against timing or power analysis
-- Provable iO: Security guarantees are computational and heuristic, not formal
-- Side-channel resistance: No protection against timing or power analysis
 - **CSIDH Strict Compliance:** `cmAct` does not enforce supersingular curves or p ≡ 3 (mod 4) as required for strict CSIDH parameters.
   The Vélu implementation is generalized to work on both ordinary and